NynaSunner/NynaSunner.github.io/index.md

 ## To do

 - Add a higher contrast dark theme for accessibility
-- Fix current tooltips overflowing to the right
 - Let the user enable or disable gifs altogether, with the current play-on-hover being the default setting.
 Take `prefers-reduced-motion` into account
 - Have gifs (at least dangerous ones) stop without javascript with `prefers-reduced-motion`
 - Add a font picker maybe?